fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-map-using-plain-javascript.md

 For any map visualization, it is important to provide the correct value for the `id` keys.
 For example, if you want to denote Africa, the value for the corresponding `id` must be `AF` and not `AFR`.

-We have a detailed [Map Specification Sheets](https://www.fusioncharts.com/dev/maps/spec-sheets/world)for all the maps that can be rendered using FusionCharts, where you can find the correct `id` of the maps you want to create.
+We have a detailed [Map Specification Sheets](https://www.fusioncharts.com/dev/maps/spec-sheets/world) for all the maps that can be rendered using FusionCharts, where you can find the correct `id` of the maps you want to create.

 Following code is the JSON representation of the above table with the required attributes to render the above map.